subrataindia/JavaScriptTutorial/Objects In JavaScript.md

 # JavaScript Objects
+## Use of Objects
+Objects are used to store keyed collections of various data and more complex entities.

 ## Are Objects Useful ?
 Suppose we want to create a tic tac toe game.
 Let us create the variables of the game :
 ```